yimingwu510/TAG/README.md

 --extract_bw.py
-   this file contains similarity metrics for extarcting topic terms that are semantically and structurally similar to seed blackwords e.g., word_sim(word1,word2,word2vec) calculates the cosine similarity of two word based on their word embeddings obtained from the word2vec model trained in the above step levenshtein_distance calculates the edit distance of two words LF2(word,seed_bw,a,b,threshold2,model) decides if the word is similar to one of the seed balckwords by mearsuring the similarity:
+   this file contains similarity metrics for extRActing topic terms that are semantically and structurally similar to seed blackwords e.g., word_sim(word1,word2,word2vec) calculates the cosine similarity of two word based on their word embeddings obtained from the word2vec model trained in the above step levenshtein_distance calculates the edit distance of two words LF2(word,seed_bw,a,b,threshold2,model) decides if the word is similar to one of the seed balckwords by measuring the similarity:

       a*word_sim(bw, word, model, 'cosine') +b/(levenshtein_distance(bw, word)+1) (a, b and threshold2 can be pre-defined by users)